Skip to content

 Array destructuring

-The rest binder must be the last element: [a, ...m, b] is rejected at parse time.
+The rest binder must be the last element.
+You can't have [a, ...m, b] for example.

 Object destructuring